joaquimscosta/java-and-alike-playground/README.md

 - https://hpbn.co/transport-layer-security-tls

 **SSL** - Secure Socket Layer

 **TLS** - Transport Layer Security

-SSL and TLS are used interchangeably, but note that SSL (old version) is now deprecated, because it is [not secure](https://en.wikipedia.org/wiki/POODLE).
+SSL and TLS are used interchangeably, but note that SSL (old version) is now deprecated, because it is *[not secure]*(https://en.wikipedia.org/wiki/POODLE).
 Most of the times when people are talking about SSL they mean TLS (basically the new version of SSL).

 [OpenSSL](https://www.openssl.org/) is the *de facto* TLS implementation.
 You can use OpenSSL to generate you own TLS certificate, but *self-signed certificate*, but it is best to get the certificate from a central authority to.
 **Self-Signed Certificate** a self-signed certificate is an SSL certificate that is not signed by a trusted, central authority in the SSL/TLS certificate ecosystem.

 ![TLS](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/image_data/file/56800/TLS_diagram.png)